 Once an hour is up, fill up your bathtub with warm water and add 2 cups of Epsom salts.
 Mix it around well to help them dissolve into the water.
 The salts will ensure most of the tan is removed and also relax your muscles while fighting against any inflammation of the skin.

 Soak into the bath for 15-20 minutes (we won’t hold it against you if you decide to stay in for longer), then apply your favorite body wash to clear out the oil.
 Try to use a strongly-scented one, so it removes that nasty fake tan smell too!

-Run the body wash well over your body using circular motions, then rinse off in the shower with cold water to close off any opened pores.
+Run the body wash well over your body using a circular motion, then rinse off in the shower with cold water to close off any opened pores.